graple-guillos/fem-responsive-stats-card/README.md

 ### Continued development

 [english]
 I want to learn more about responsive design.
-This is a very interesting topic and i want to dive even deeper on it.
+This is a very interesting topic and i want to dive even deeper into it.

 [português]
 Quero aprender ainda mais sobre design responsivo. É um tópico interessantíssimo e eu quero compreender ainda mais.